Find Liberating Structures training resources and templates to get started with these unique innovative meeting methods.

 Conclusion

 If you are struggling to implement successful and innovative meetings, consider taking a different approach.
 Liberating Structures is just one way to unlock more creative thinking and build successful meetings with your entire team.
+Similar to methods like world cafe or open space technology, it’s a very participant focused approach for facilitators to use.

 Looking for more resources and guides?
 Review these other relevant articles.
 Contact us if you are interested in Liberating Structures training workshops and we can connect you to an incredible facilitator.